 5. Improve First Contact Resolution

 First Contact Resolution (FCR) is the number of queries that your customer support executives can solve during the first interaction out of all the queries received.

 The higher the FCR, the better your team’s ability to resolve queries at the first interaction itself.

 To improve your FCR,

 - Try to create a more conversational interaction.
-You clarify any information that you might want to confirm.

 - By offering real-time support, you increase your chances of having more satisfied customers.

 - Customers like to have their problems solved as soon as they arise.
 And having a goal to achieve high FCR will help you fulfil this expectation.

 - Aiming for a high FCR will encourage your service team to resolve issues as meaningfully as possible on the first interaction itself.

 It is also important that you monitor your FCR regularly to achieve your target.
 To monitor your FCR as accurately as possible, track contact resolution on every customer support channel that your business uses.